Hongzhii/Synthetic-ATIS-ATC-Audio/README.md

 # ATIS Whisper Synthetic Data Generator

+> **Python Version Requirement:** This project supports only Python versions >=3.6 and <3.10.
+Please ensure your Python environment meets this requirement.

 > **Note:** This repository has only been tested in Linux and macOS environments.
 Windows support has not been tested yet.

 ## Motivation